-EMDR requires much less talking.
-It allows the brain to do more of the work on its own, as it already knows how to do.
-The methods in EMDR, along with the trained skill of the therapist as your guide, help the brain reprocess information that talk therapy perhaps has not been able to reach, or has simply been ineffective for.
+EMDR & ART require much less talking.
+They allow the brain to do more of the work on its own, as it already knows how to do.
+The methods along with the trained skill of the therapist as your guide, help the brain reprocess information that talk therapy perhaps has not been able to reach, or has simply been ineffective for.

-EMDR might be a good option for you if:
+EMDR & ART might be a good option for you if:

 - You dread having to talk a lot about your problems

 - You have tried traditional talk therapy and it was not helpful

 - You have memories or images you can't get out of your mind

 - You get intense physical reactions you don't understand, or feel you can't control

 - You seem to be triggered by memories or incidents, and react quickly emotionally or physically

 - You are numb, and need to escape often (alcohol, drugs, internet, etc.)

 - You are avoiding people, places, relationships etc.